CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 ### Add Bonds

-Bonds indicate how interfaces/switches (???) are connected to each other.
+Bonds indicate how switches are connected to each other.
 You must have at least one bond in your interface specification.

 1. Click **Interfaces**.